a Basement Ventilation System Work?

 responsibility.
 However, many customers have noticed an improvement in

-their basement with the use of our product.
+their basement with the use of a basement ventilation system.
 Remember, you can keep

 introducing mold into your basement by walking over dead vegetation

 outside, and tracking it into you basement, or allowing dead leaves to